 12.6.8.3 Cached PMKSAs and RSNA key management

 A STA might cache PMKSAs it establishes as a result of previous authentication.
 The PMKSA shall not be changed while cached.
-The PMK in the PMKSA is used with the 4-way handshake or FILS authentication to establish fresh PTKs .
+The PMK in the PMKSA is used with the 4-way handshake or FILS authentication to establish fresh PTKs or PTKSA derivation with IEEE 802.1X Authentication frame exchange as defined in 12.14.7.2 or EDPKE authentication as defined in 12.14.8.

-If a STA in an infrastructure BSS has determined it has a valid PMKSA with an AP to which it is about to (re)associate, it performs Open System authentication to the AP, or performs FILS Authentication to the AP, or (only in the case of a DMG STA) does not perform IEEE 802.11 authentication.
+If a STA in an infrastructure BSS has determined it has a valid PMKSA with an AP to which it is about to (re)associate, it performs Open System authentication to the AP, or performs FILS Authentication to the AP or performs PTKSA derivation with IEEE 802.1X Authentication frame exchange or performs EDPKE authentication, or (only in the case of a DMG STA) does not perform IEEE 802.11 authentication.
 When Open System authentication is used or IEEE 802.11 authentication is not performed, it includes the PMKID for the PMKSA in the RSNE in the (re)association request.
 When FILS Authentication is performed, it includes the PMKID for the PMKSA in the FILS Authentication frame (see 12.11.2 (FILS authentication protocol)).
+When PTKSA derivation with IEEE 802.1X Authentication frame exchange and PMKSA caching is performed, it includes the PMKID for the PMKSA in the first 802.1X Authentication frame.
+When EDPKE authentication with PMKSA caching is performed, it includes the PMKID for the PMKSA in the first EDPKE Authentication frame.
 When the PMKSA was not created using preauthentication, the AKM indicated in the RSNE by the STA in the (re)association request shall be identical to the AKM used to establish the cached PMKSA in the first place.

 (…existing texts….)

 If a cached PMKSA is used in FT Initial Mobility Domain Association, the cached MPMK is used to derive the PMK-R0 of a new FT key hierarchy (see 12.7.1.6 (FT key hierarchy)).
-The PMKID indicated by the STA in the (Re)Association Request frame and message 1 of the FT 4-way handshake (when FILS authentication is not used) or FILS Authentication frame (when FILS authentication is used) is the PMKID of the cached PMKSA as defined in 12.7.1.6.3 (PMK-R0) (i.e., not the PMKR0Name or PMKR1Name of the FT key hierarchy that was derived when the PMKSA was originally established).
+The PMKID indicated by the STA in the FILS Authentication frame (when FILS authentication is used) or IEEE 802.1X Authentication frame (when PTKSA derivation with IEEE 802.1X Authentication frame exchange is used) or EDPKE Authentication frame (when EDPKE authentication is used) or (Re)Association Request frame and message 1 of the FT 4-way handshake (otherwise) is the PMKID of the cached PMKSA as defined in 12.7.1.6.3 (PMK-R0) (i.e., not the PMKR0Name or PMKR1Name of the FT key hierarchy that was derived when the PMKSA was originally established).
 The PMKR1Name indicated in (#6299)the RSNE in messages 2 and 3 of the FT 4-way handshake (when FILS authentication is not used) or in (Re)Association Request and Response frames (when FILS authentication is used) is the PMKR1Name of the newly derived FT key hierarchy (see 13.4 (FT initial mobility domain association)).

 (…existing texts….)